cpapakonstantinou/carray/README.md

 # carray
 carray is a class that encapsulates the construction of dynamically allocated & memory aligned contiguous arrays.
 Such arrays may find application in scientific and high performance computing.

-- Libraries such as BLAS, FFTW, and others require contiguous arrays.
+- Libraries such as BLAS, LAPACK, FFTW, and others require contiguous arrays.
 - SIMD (Single Instruction, Multiple Data) use memory alignment for efficient memory access patterns.

 carray is a lightweight header only library that takes advantage of modern c++ semantics, and stdlib.